In Hashiwokakero, the goal is to create bridges between

 There are several ways to create and remove bridges.

-towards one of the four directions to indicate the
+mouse towards one of the four directions to

-creation of the bridge in that direction.
-The environment
+indicate the creation of the bridge in that direction.

-will extend the bridge to the next nearest circle, and
+The environment will extend the bridge to the next

-will not allow the user to create illegal bridges (i.e.
+nearest circle, and will not allow the user to create

-another perpindicular bridge).
-Alternately you can use the
+Alternately the user can use the arrow keys

 Once a bridge has been created, the user can

-left-click on it a second time to double-bridge it, or
+left-click on it a second time to double-bridge it

-a third time to delete it.
-Or the right-mouse click can
+(see rules), or a third time to delete it.

-remove a bridge.
-Pressing the directional key N, S, E or W
+Pressing the directional keys N, S, E or W

 converts a single bridge in that direction to a double